sekthor/portfolio/content/articles/qrquiz/index.md

 I don't mind having a bit of a error tolerance in the quiz, but 7% of wrongly answered questions seemed too high.
 The simple solution I came up with:
 Just assign multiple pixels per answer instead of just one.
-In fact, now I assign almost every pixel, which is actuall quite noticable in the amount of rows stored in the database per quiz.
+In fact, now I assign almost every pixel, which is actually quite noticeable in the amount of rows stored in the database per quiz.

-### Assinging Pixels
+### Assigning Pixels

 After eligible Pixels are chosen, they are assigned to answers.
 In theory, I determine the amount of pixels per question like so: